rgehrsitz/rex/docs/FOUNDATION_ROADMAP.md

 - V4 field-presence validation now rejects explicit empty alternate groups and script fields that the published schema already prohibited; canonical v4 artifact meaning is unchanged.
 Legacy parsing is unchanged.
-- Limits: tools execute v4 only; explain describes IR rather than legacy jumps.
+- Limits at M5 completion: tools executed v4 only; explain described IR rather than legacy jumps.
   Lint proves the documented simple self-cycle, not arbitrary multi-rule cycles.
   Offline memory outcomes do not predict Redis delivery failures.
 These bounds are explicit in the tooling guide, rather than claiming general equivalence.